Pilot Logbook Resources

 BEST PRACTICES FOR PILOT INTERVIEWS (Read Me First)

-See our step-by-step instructions for converting your pilot logbook into a complete presentation package for an airline interview.
-This model has won many compliments from interviewers across the aviation world.
+See our step-by-step tutorial for converting your pilot logbook into a complete presentation package for an airline interview.
+This model has won compliments from interviewers across the aviation world.

 Bulk Entries (for adding carryover time from old logbooks) – Examples